westpoint-robotics/usma_embedded_computer/README.md

 ### 2. Initial setup
 - If this your first time with the RPi, you may find the first two pages of this [Quick Start Guide] (https://www.raspberrypi.org/qsg) useful.
 Ignore the SD Card setup portion, we are not utilizing NOOBS.
 - On the first boot, the Pi will run through a setup wizard where you can create a user account.
-Please check with the OIC or ESG personnel before creating the username and password.
+Please check with the OIC or Engineering Support Group personnel before creating the username and password.
 We follow a standard convention for ease of operation.
+- The Wireless MAC Address of your device should be registered with the Computer Support Group to be able to connect to the EECSDS3 WiFi.
+This step is performed for devices issued in class or lab.
+If you have problems connecting, check with your OIC.

 ### 3. Install useful software and utilities
  - Install GNOME text editor: `sudo apt-get install gedit`